Kauto/animationvideo/README.md

   // if a frame misses the target tickChunk-time.
 Default value is 0.1
   // can be a function or a fixed value
   tickChunkTolerance: 0.1,

+  // "isFrameToSkip" is a optional function that will determine if a scene should be drawn
+  // If this function returns true it will still call "update" and "fixedUpdate" but
+  // it will not draw the sprites
+  // - engine is the engine object this scene is running in
+  // - scene is the scene object this object is running in
+  // - layerManager is the object that manages all objects that are in the scene
+  // - output is a object with canvas information
+  //   output = {
+  //     canvas: null,  // the canvas object
+  //     context: null, // the context2d of the canvas
+  //     width: 0,      // the width of the canvas
+  //     height: 0,     // the height of the canvas
+  //     ratio: 1       // the ratio between width and height
+  //   }
+  // - timePassed is the time in ms that has passed since the last frame
+  // - totalTimePassed is the time in ms that has passed since the start of the
+  //   animation
+  isFrameToSkip({ engine, scene, layerManager, output, timePassed, totalTimePassed }) {
+    // calculation for the draw logic. f.e.
+    // return totalTimePassed>=10000 && !scene.hasCamChanged();
+  }

   // "fixedUpdate" is a optional function that will be
   // called in fixed periodic intervals that is set in "tickChunk"